pingcap/blog/2017-07-28-raftintikv.md

 }
 ```

-We need to implement our Storage trait and I’ll elaborate on the implication of each interface:
+We need to implement our Storage trait and I'll elaborate on the implication of each interface:

 `initial_state`: Call this interface when initializing Raft Storage and it will return `RaftState`, whose definition is shown below: